-Carroll Engineering Corporation (CEC) attended the County Commissioners Association of Pennsylvania (CCAP) Annual Spring Conference on March 27th in Harrisburg, Pennsylvania.
-It was an opportunity to network with officials across Pennsylvania such as county commissioners, council members, county executives, administrators.
-Joel Ardman, Vice President and Manager of our Sales and Marketing Department represented CEC at this conference.
+Carroll Engineering Corporation (CEC) attended the County Commissioners Association of Pennsylvania (CCAP) Annual Spring Conference on March 19th in Harrisburg, Pennsylvania.
+It was an opportunity to network with officials across Pennsylvania such as county commissioners, council members, county executives, and administrators.
 Continue reading

-The Chester County Association of Township Officials (CCATO) held its Spring Convention March 9th at the Desmond Hotel and Conference Center in Malvern, PA.
+The Chester County Association of Township Officials (CCATO) held its Spring Convention March 13th at the Desmond Hotel and Conference Center in Malvern, PA.
 Township officials gathered at the event to discuss numerous issues affecting municipalities throughout Chester County.
-There were panel discussions on a variety of topics including stormwater user fees, planning issues facing Chester County, and opioid use, misuse, and overdoses in Chester County.
+There were panel discussions on a variety of topics including Autonomous Vehicles and the Future of Mobility; Igniting a Healthy, Sustainable Chester County Economy; The Opioid Crisis in Chester County; and Housing Needs in Chester County.
 Continue reading

 On March 12th in King of Prussia, the Greater Valley Forge Transportation Management Association (GVFTMA) kicked off its 2018 Signature Events with the Legislative Breakfast which featured information updates on local, state, and federal issues from various elected officials.
 Featured speakers included Congressman Dwight Evans, PA State Senator Daylin Leach, PA State Representatives Kate Harper, Tim Briggs, Madeline Dean, Matt Bradford, and Mary Jo Daley as well as Montgomery County Commissioner Kenneth Lawrence, and Chester County Commissioner Michelle Kichline.
 Continue reading